PLATOONProject/PLATOON_DATA_USAGE/README.md

 ## 1. Architecture

 The Data Usage Control is composed of the following components:
--	A PostgreSQL database, where the Constract Agreements are stored.
+-	Database store, where the Contract Agreements are stored.
 This database contains the following tables:
     - Contract_store: the whole contract agreement content in JSON-LD format is stored in the “contract_as_string” column.
     - Rule_store: a contract may contain several rules.
 Each of these rules is stored in this table and the rule content in JSON-LD format is stored in the "rule_content” column.
     -	Access_store: this table stores the number of times a consumer has accessed a specific target/data, in the “num_access” column.
 This table is used to apply the policy pattern “N Times Usage”